Monday, November 1, 2021

 Conclusion

-Crimes are those acts by which one man harms the person or property of another.
+Vices are those acts by which a person harms himself or his own property.
+Crimes are those acts by which one person harms the person or property of another...

 [1] See EVIDENCEPROFBLOG, Open And Shut: North Carolina Strengthens Its Open Discovery Law (June 3, 2011), http://lawprofessors.typepad.com/evidenceprof/2011/06/back-in-2004-north-carolinagovernor-mike-easley-signed-a-bill-into-law-that-required-prosecutors-to-share-their-files.html.